 Why should you care about the Muslim head scarf ban?
 One could argue that I shouldn’t bother as at it does not concern me.
 Some would say Muslims would not agree with my Jewish background, sexual orientation, or my lack of religious faith.
 I care because when we speak up against discrimination and exclusion of others, we speak up for ourselves too.

 “My desire to be well informed is currently at odds with my desire to remain sane”, were the words describing an illustration that was shared on social media.
 The fact that it went viral illustrated that many people, including myself, could identify with the feeling of not knowing how to process the fast pace information flow of news that surrounds us.

 My mother taught me her prejudice as well as her pride.
 I am a feminist, because in theory she wasn’t and in practice she was.
-In my childhood worldview, my mother was invincible and unbeatable, and I was taught to believe I could dream anything and achieve everything.
+In my childhood worldview, she was invincible and unbeatable, and I was taught to believe I could dream anything and achieve everything.
 As a grew up did I understand she was just protecting me from reality.